AlexanderGTumanov/SymbExpand/README.md

 * ``SymbolSeriesCoefficient[expr,{x,n}]``: Returns the coefficient of $x^n$ of the series expansion of ``expr`` around ``x = 0``.
 * ``ParallelSymbolSeriesCoefficient[expr,{x,n}]``: Uses parallel evaluation to return the coefficient of $x^n$ of the series expansion of ``expr`` around ``x = 0``.

+**Note:** The package is not designed to expand expressions whose power series contain terms of negative degree.
+To process such expressions, the user should first multiply them by a suitable power of the expansion parameter to eliminate all singular behavior.

 ## $\mathcal{C}$ front space

 The simplest and one of the most important function spaces that arise in $\mathcal{N} = 4$, which is known to contain all three-point form factors of protected local operators within the theory.
 The package ``CFrontSpace.m`` implements the direct construction of this space by imposing its defining constraints.